 You don't want to drive down this track.
 You risk not only being chained in at its beginning, but caught behind a locked gate too!
 We got locked in!
 I mistakenly thought that the owners of the field between the villa and castle were those with whom we had spoken with earlier in the day to obtain permission to enter.
 But it turns out that that isn't the case, and that when the villa owners returned home they locked the gate behind them at the river, before spotting our car alongside the track at the top of the hill.

 NOTE The owners of the land in which the castle sits are happy for you to visit - you don't need to call them.
-But take note that you are not permitted to access inside the tower - you can't readily anyway, be be aware.
+But take note that you are not permitted to access inside the tower - you can't readily anyway, but be aware.

 Luckily, the owners of the villa were gentle with us and drove back down the track to let us out.
 It turns out that they are part of a volunteer group that have cleared the woodland around the castle and are trying to get it recognised as a protected site etc.